 The Three Secrets

-Once you put your cures or solutions into place, they need to be reinforced by the Three Secrets, which is using the body, speech and mind while putting the cure in place.
+Once you put your cures or solutions into place, they need to be reinforced by the Three Secrets, which uses the body, speech and mind while putting the cure in place.

 For instance, after hanging a crystal or mirror, you could use your mind by visualizing a clear picture of the improvement you’d like to occur.
-While doing this, use your body by holding your hands together in a prayer position.
+While doing this, use your body by holding your hands together in prayer.

 Feng Shui for the Main Entrance & Other Areas

-The main entrance is an important area, and should be kept free of clutter and blockages.
-For instance, if there is a wall which blocks the rest of the house from view as you enter your home, this can block the flow of Ch’i, creating obstacles.
+The main entrance is an important area and should be kept free of clutter and blockages.
+For instance, a wall that blocks the rest of the house from view as you enter your home can block the flow of Ch’i, creating obstacles.
 Stand at your doorway, facing the interior.

 How does it feel?
 Are there obstructions?
 Is there a stairway or column?
 Is there anything pointed facing the door (such as a desk or wall on an angle).
 Move what you can, and soften the unmovable aggressive corners with plants or fabric hangings.